arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

   <figcaption>The Hairline styles offer a near-invisible endpoint for appearing & disappearing animations.</figcaption>
 </figure>

-The Hairline is so thin, it disappears in some contexts.
-Just as designers have to consider how the fill color of type effects its readability, a similar consideration must be given to the weight of type.
+A warning: the Hairline is so thin, it disappears in some contexts.
+Just as designers have to consider how the fill color of type affects its readability, a similar consideration must be given to the weight of type.
 But, that disappearing is a hidden feature: it allows Name Sans to be animated in and out from this core.
-This is especially useful in characters which maintain a common width between weights, like tabular numbers (activated with feature `tnum`) and arrows.
+This can be especially useful in characters that maintain a common width between weights, like tabular numbers (activated with feature `tnum`) and arrows.

 ### Optical Sizing